SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/bpmn import/readme.md

 ## Description

-This exrercise contains the material for hands-on sessions called "Create processes from BPMN models".
+This exercise contains the material for hands-on sessions called "Create processes from BPMN models".

 ## Overview

 You will learn how to :
 - Generate a process in SBPA given the BPMN file from Signavio as input
-- Do the necessary manual configuration to replave the placeholders for actual SBPA form, approval forms, subprocess
+- Do the necessary manual configuration to replace the placeholders for actual SBPA form, approval forms, subprocess
 - Adjust the script task, mail task
-- Save , Release and Deploy the project
+- Save, Release and Deploy the project
 - Run the project

 ## Exercises